 The Board of Directors may propose the termination of any independent director before expiration of the term of office established under the Articles of Association only where there exists reasonable cause; reasonable cause shall be deemed to exist where a director fails to comply with the duties inherent to its position or falls under any of the grounds contemplated in the Regulations which prevent it from being appointed independent director.

-- C.1.22 Annulled section - C.1.23 Is there any type of decision for which a special majority is required, other than those foreseen by law?
+C.1.20 Is there any type of decision າ for which ຄ a special majority is required, other than those foreseen by law?

 If applicable, describe the differences.